turboMaCk/bs-platform.nix/README.md

 ## Custom Versions and Overriding

-Expression is build with overloading in mind.
-That's beaing said based on the version of choice it might require more or less overloading.
+Expression is build with overriding in mind.
+That's being said based on the version of choice it might require more or less customizations.

 This is an example of how `bs-platform.nix` can be used to build version 7.0.0: